3 practical ways to deal with divorce stress

 Physical impact of divorce stress

-We live in a society that sees stress and being busy as a given.
-It’s almost wrong if you’re not stressed!
-But there is no prize for being the most stressed, and carrying too much, divorce stress or otherwise, can have a serious negative impact on your health.
+But there is no prize for being the most stressed: chronic, high stress is not a state our bodies have evolved to exist in.
+Carrying too much stress can have a serious negative impact on your health.
 So what’s the difference between ‘feeling a little stressed’ and the sort of divorce stress that can make you ill?

 Signs to watch out for include: